undertourism.eu·also at undertourism.online·undertourism.info·undertourism.srl

 Where to stay

 Accommodation within Luserna is intentionally limited.
 The main option is **Agritur Galeno** (agriturgaleno.it), a family-run farm agriturismo offering rooms furnished in Tyrolean style and meals based on local produce, operating year-round; confirm current availability directly with the operator.
 The village also has the small **Lusernarhof** hotel, which operates seasonally (verify current status before booking).
 For a wider range, the nearby Alpe Cimbra towns of Folgaria (20 minutes by road) and Lavarone (15 minutes) have more hotels and B&Bs, including options on the Trentino regional booking platform.
-Staying within Luserna itself is the right choice for anyone whose main interest is the language community — you will be a guest in the village, eating at the same bar, passing people in the street, rather than driving in for the day from a resort.
+Staying within Luserna itself is the right choice for anyone whose main interest is the language community.
+You become a guest in the village, eating at the same bar, passing people in the street, not driving in for the day from a resort.
 Advance booking is essential in July and August.

 What to eat

 The Cimbrian kitchen is mountain and Germanic in character.
-The central dish is **potato polenta** (patàtana pult in Cimbrian) — mashed potato worked with butter and melted cheese, served alongside baked or braised meats.
-It is everywhere on the plateau and made with local mountain potatoes; it is not a version of polenta from the valley. **Kaiserschmarren** — the shredded sweet pancake pan-fried in butter and served with blueberry jam — appears on most menus, a direct trace of the Austro-Hungarian decades. **Tonco del Pontesel** is a slow-cooked stew of mixed meats and fresh lucanica sausage tied to the plateau tradition.
-Vezzena cheese — a hard, aged alpine cheese from the broader plateau — and Trentino speck are the main cured and aged products.
+The central dish is **potato polenta** (patàtana pult in Cimbrian): mashed potato worked with butter and melted cheese, served alongside baked or braised meats.
+It is everywhere on the plateau, made with local mountain potatoes.
+It is not a version of polenta from the valley. **Kaiserschmarren**, the shredded sweet pancake pan-fried in butter and served with blueberry jam, appears on most menus, a direct trace of the Austro-Hungarian decades. **Tonco del Pontesel** is a slow-cooked stew of mixed meats and fresh lucanica sausage tied to the plateau tradition.
+Vezzena cheese, a hard, aged alpine cheese from the broader plateau, and Trentino speck are the main cured and aged products.
 The Agritur Galeno serves Cimbrian-rooted home cooking.
 The Lusernarhof restaurant is the other established option in the village (verify current operation).
 Do not expect a large menu or long hours outside July and August.

 What to do

-Walk the two-hour themed trail **"Dalle storie alla storia"** (From the stories to history) from the village up to **Forte Campo Luserna** — the restored Austro-Hungarian fortress at 1,549 metres.
+Walk the two-hour themed trail **"Dalle storie alla storia"** (From the stories to history) from the village up to **Forte Campo Luserna**, the restored Austro-Hungarian fortress at 1,549 metres.
 The fort is open daily from late April to early November (admission approximately €3; check current hours at visittrentino.info or contact info@lusern.it directly).
 Visit the **Dokumentationszentrum / Centro documentazione Lusérn**, the Kulturinstitut's documentation centre, which holds materials on Cimbrian history, the Great War on the plateau, local fauna and Bronze Age metalwork.
-Within the same complex, the **Haus von Prükk** is a restored nineteenth-century Cimbrian farmhouse — walls, furnishings and domestic layout kept intact — that serves as a house museum run by the Kulturinstitut.
+Within the same complex, the **Haus von Prükk** is a restored nineteenth-century Cimbrian farmhouse kept intact down to its furnishings and domestic layout, now a house museum run by the Kulturinstitut.
 Attend a language or cultural event run by the Kulturinstitut Lusérn in summer if the timing aligns; the calendar is published at istitutocimbro.it.
 Walk or snowshoe the four themed village trails; they are designed for families and are generally accessible.

 How to travel here